LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Secret Ingredient Behind a Successful Tech Lead](http://engineering.medallia.com/blog/the-secret-ingredient-behind-a-successful-tech-lead/): by Guido de Caso.
 Takeaway: One thing all great tech leads have is a great second-in-command engineer.

 - [Secure Early Wins in the First Three Months](http://katemats.com/secure-early-wins-tech-leader-series/): by kate{mats}.
 Takeaway: "In order to the set the right tone and get started on the best path, it is key to secure early wins."
 Includes helpful strategies.

+- [Speed Matters: Why Working Quickly Is More Important Than It Seems](http://jsomers.net/blog/speed-matters): by James Somers.
+Takeaway: "The obvious benefit to working quickly is that you’ll finish more stuff per unit time.
+But there’s more to it than that.
+If you work quickly, the cost of doing something new will seem lower in your mind.
+So you’ll be inclined to do more."

 - [Speeding Up Your Engineering Org, Part I: Beyond the Cost Center Mentality](http://blog.hut8labs.com/speeding-up-your-eng-org-part-i.html): by Edmund Jorgensen.
 Takeaway: "[I]t isn’t actually a law of nature that engineering orgs have to slow down as they mature and grow.
 With active, contravening investment, it’s possible to maintain and even gain speed."